ivre/ivre/doc/usage/mcp-server.rst

 ``--bind``            Bind address.
 Default ``127.0.0.1``.
 ``--port``            TCP port.
 Default ``9100``.
 ``--path``            HTTP path prefix for the MCP endpoint.
 Default ``/mcp``.
 ``--allow-anonymous`` Disable bearer-token auth.
-Refused unless the server
+Required to bind a
-                      is bound to a loopback address.
+                      non-loopback address when the IVRE Web auth backend is not configured.
 ===================== ========================================================

 Defaults can also be set from ``ivre.conf`` via ``MCP_HTTP_BIND``,